A high-level capacity building activity organised by the OECD LEED Programme and its Trento Centre

 Certain groups are disadvantaged or under-represented in the labour market and entrepreneurship (e.g. youth, seniors, migrants, unemployed, women, disabled).
 Although the economic crisis has brought renewed impetus for entrepreneurship programmes, there is a danger that appropriate provisions will not be given to supporting the needs of disadvantaged and under-represented groups.
 As a result, entrepreneurship programmes may not reach their full potential, and their possible role in promoting social inclusion will not be realised.
 It is therefore important that mainstream policies and programmes include appropriate objectives and actions to support inclusive entrepreneurship.
 Together, these actions can form part of an inclusive entrepreneurship strategy.
 The upcoming funding cycle of the European Social Fund provides an opportunity to think about new approaches to programmes and actions, building on what works well.

 This seminar is part of a three-year programme of cooperation between the European Commission and the OECD LEED Programme to monitor and report on entrepreneurial activity in Europe and related public policies and actions.
 It focuses on how public policy can create jobs through self-employment and entrepreneurship and provide better access to the labour market for economically and socially disadvantaged and under-represented groups.
-This project will support policy makers to design and deliver effective and efficient entrepreneurship policy support through the provision of robust data and information on public policies that bring positive results.
+This project supports policy makers to design and deliver effective and efficient entrepreneurship policy support through the provision of robust data and information on public policies that bring positive results.

 What will be discussed